danieldabate/routingproxy/README.md

-# routingproxy
+# Routing Proxy
-Reverse Proxy that allows easy request and response modification based on routes
+Routing Proxy is a Reverse Proxy library for Go that allows easy request and response modification based on routes